-This edition includes all Case Interpretations approved by the Professional Standards Committee through 2016.
 New and amended Case Interpretations are effective upon approval by the National Association's Professional Standards Committee and publication on www.nar.realtor.
+Case Interpretations approved by the Professional Standards Committee through 2018 are expected to be published on nar.realtor no later than January 31, 2019.

-©2017 NATIONAL ASSOCIATION OF REALTORS All Rights Reserved.
+©2019 NATIONAL ASSOCIATION OF REALTORS All Rights Reserved.

-166-876-17 (01/17 VG)
+166-876-19 (01/19 VG)